Student Organization's Constitution & By-Laws

 Special Notes: An example of this could be: [Organization Name] does not deny or define membership on the basis of race, color, religion, national origin, gender, age, disability, citizenship, veteran status, sexual orientation, gender identity, or gender expression

 Special Notes: The only exception to defining membership in a student organization is if a registered student organization is created primarily for religious purposes, they may restrict the right to vote or hold office to persons who subscribe to the registered student organization's religious beliefs.
-All student organizations registering as a single-sex social fraternity or social sorority also have an exception to defining their membership if the can show proof of their Title IX exemption by attaching to their registration application a letter from their national affiliate with their IRS 501(c)7 number.
+All student organizations registering as a single-sex social fraternity or social sorority also have an exception to defining their membership if the can show proof of their Title IX to Student Involvement by providing their letter of exemption from their national affiliate with their IRS 501(c)7 number.

 Article IV - Officers

 Section 1 The officers of the organization will be made up of _____________.
-Special Note: The following officers must be listed in the Constitution: President, Treasurer & Student Organization Representative Council (SORC Rep).
+Special Note: The following officers/positions must be listed in the Constitution: President, Treasurer & Student Organization Representative Council (SORC Rep), and Faculty/Staff Advisors and/or Additional Advisor.
 All officers must be Texas Tech students.

 Section 2 List the qualifications for each officer.